paurav11/git-commands/README.md

 Use `$ git commit -a -m "[brief message]"` to skip the staging area and directly commit your file(s).

-Use `$ git rm [file-name/folder-name]` to remove the file from your working directory so you don’t see it as an untracked file the next time around.
+Use `$ git rm [file-name/folder-name]` to remove the file/folder from your working directory so you don’t see it as an untracked file the next time around.

-Use `$ git rm --cached [file-name/folder-name]` to keep the file in your working tree but remove it from your staging area.
+Use `$ git rm --cached [file-name/folder-name]` to keep the file/folder in your working tree but remove it from your staging area.

 Use `$ git mv [from_file-name] [to_file-name]` to rename an existing file name to some other name.